HelenaCGarry/HelenaCanever.github.io/_posts/2022-05-20-EDA-Speed_Dating.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/race_match_2_sd.png" alt="">

-A more breakdown based on the race of participants shows that a positive bias towards dates of the same race exists for caucasian , black and latino and latina participants, whereas a negative bias is presents in asian participants.
+A breakdown based on the race of participants shows that a positive bias towards dates of the same race exists for caucasian , black and latino and latina participants, whereas a negative bias is presents in asian participants.

 Obviously, other factors besides age and race influence people's choices in dating.